Little Saigon, Arlington, Virginia: Eden Center

 In 1984, the Eden Center shopping mall in the Seven Corners area of Falls Church opened, bringing 20,000 square feet of affordable retail space to the area.
+Many business owners in Little Saigon relocated to Eden Center.

 In 1997, 32,400 square feet was added to the Eden Shopping Center, as well as an iconic clock tower, and at the time it was the largest Vietnamese shopping district in the U.S. The Eden Center became a hub of Vietnamese commerce and activity.
 In 2007, "Exit Saigon, Enter Little Saigon," a traveling Smithsonian Asian Pacific American Center exhibit, was temporarily located in Eden Center to tell the story of the Vietnamese American immigration and acclimation experience in America.
 The Eden Center is now regarded as the central place for Vietnamese services and goods in Northern Virginia, as well as the entire East Coast.
-In 2014, the Eden Center was home to 120 stores and restaurants, almost all of which were Vietnamese.
+As of 2023, the Eden Center hosts 115 businesses, most of them owned or operated by members of the Vietnamese community.